 In this conversation we meander through some perspectives that come from Chinese medicine.
 Along the way we discuss healing and curing; they are not the same thing.
-And we step back look to see what other stories are here beside the usual, “this thing must die.”
+And we step back to look and see what other stories are here beside the usual, “this thing must die.”

 Listen in to this conversation as we seek to get to the essence of life threatening illness.

-19:56 It’s hard to tell the difference between things falling together and falling apart.
+- It’s hard to tell the difference between things falling together and falling apart

-26:20 Meditation is useful in getting front and center with the moment as it is unfolding.
+- Meditation is useful in getting front and center with the moment as it is unfolding

-53:10 Not knowing what to do is not a something that is wrong with us, it’s a kind of starting point.
+- Not knowing what to do is not a something that is wrong with us, it’s a kind of starting point

 Guest of The Show

 Josephine Spilka is a licensed acupuncturist, practicing since 1994 with a Master’s degree in Traditional Oriental Medicine from Samra University in Los Angeles.
 Shortly after graduating she was introduced to the synthesis of classical teachings and the modern practice of Chinese medicine by Sharon Weizenbaum, then went on to study extensively with Jeffrey Yuen beginning in 1998.
 Currently, as the owner of www.essencepresence.com, Josephine teaches, mentors and consults in Chinese medicine and Buddhist meditation.

 Additionally, as a faculty member of Daoist Traditions College of Chinese Medical Arts in Asheville, North Carolina, she taught core curriculum courses utilizing classical systems such as Divergent Meridians, Luo Vessels and Eight Extraordinary Vessels as well as supervising students in the college clinic and conducting case review.